tam17aki/music-esprit-python/README.md

 | `--sep_factor` | Separation factor for Root MUSIC, Root Min-Norm and ESPRIT. | 0.4|

 ### Using a Specific Analyzer in Your Own Code
 The object-oriented design makes it easy to use any analyzer in your own projects.
+Below are examples of how to use the different MUSIC and ESPRIT analyzers.

 #### MUSIC Analyzers